apisitas/API-Article/README.md

 1. Clone the repository: `git clone https://github.com/apisitas/API-Article.git`
 2. Install dependencies: `npm install`
 3. Configure the database connection in `.env` file (if required) you can see env example file(.env.example).
-4. Run the migrations and seed the database (if applicable): `npx sequelize-cli db:migrate && npx sequelize-cli db:seed:all`
+4. Run the migrations and seed the database (if applicable): `npx sequelize-cli db:migrate ` then `npx sequelize-cli db:seed:all`
 5. Start the server: `npm run server`
-6. The API should now be accessible at `http://localhost:5000`.
+6. The API should now be accessible at `http://localhost:5000`. if want see image you have to combine url and path togeter for example 'http://localhost:5000/uploads/1691079127824-churros-g89bd8c720_1280.jpg'

 ## API Endpoints